goodbyeaustria/archive/index.md

       In this talk Thomas will show you how to combine the static website generator webgen, the Markdown library kramdown and the PDF generation library Prawn to do these things.
+    - Bio: Thomas Leitner is head of the computer group of the mathematics department of the University of Vienna and lead developer of the [kramdown library and tool](http://kramdown.gettalong.org) - a fast, markdown-superset processor (in ruby) for converting plain old vanilla text into hypertext (powering GitHub Pages, Jekyll, and friends) and the new [HexaPDF library and tool](http://hexapdf.gettalong.org/) - that let lets you read, write, merge, encrypt, and optimize PDFs and much more.

 - **Jekyll in Action - Inside Travis Foundation** [(Site Source)](https://github.com/travis-ci/travis-foundation) by [Laura Gaetano](https://github.com/alicetragedy) [(Travis Foundation)](http://foundation.travis-ci.org)
 - **Jekyll ('n' GitHub Pages) - What's News?** by [Gerald Bauer](https://github.com/geraldb)